 The Endocannabinoid System

-These receptors reacted specifically to THC, and were found primarily found in regions of the brain responsible for mental and physiological processes such as memory, high cognition, emotion, and motor coordination.
+These receptors reacted specifically to THC and were found primarily in regions of the brain responsible for mental and physiological processes such as memory, high cognition, emotion, and motor coordination.

 Two years later, in 1993, the second cannabinoid receptor was found as part of the immune and central nervous systems.
-It was then that researchers started to realize that they may have been onto something, but these receptors were only found in rodents, so what’s the big deal right?
+It was then that researchers started to realize that they may have been onto something, but these receptors were only found in rodents, so what’s the big deal, right?

-Fast forward to 1995, researchers discovered that these receptors, now officially referred to as the CB1 receptor and CB2 receptor, were found not only in rats, but within thousands of other species, including humans.
+Fast forward to 1995, researchers discovered that these receptors, now officially referred to as the CB1 receptor and CB2 receptor, were found not only in rats but within thousands of other species, including humans.

 Due to the role of endocannabinoids in this system, the system was officially named the Endocannabinoid System (ECS).